 However, Bank Secrecy Act/Anti-Money Laundering (BSA/AML) compliance has increasingly burdened community banks with identifying, investigating, policing, and reporting potential criminal activity.
 Each year, community banks must invest more time, money, and resources to combat this threat.
 However, because BSA/AML requirements become outdated, community banks increasingly doubt their effectiveness in combating financial crime.

-The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable and easily applied by community banks.
-FinCEN and law enforcement should communicate the specific methods and criminal activities they are trying to prevent so that banks can more readily identify and report truly suspicious transactions.
+The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable, and easily applied by community banks.

 FinCEN should continue its investigation and adaptation of technology to assist banks with their BSA compliance requirements.
 ICBA also encourages the Office of Foreign Asset Control to streamline and simplify its lists for ease of reference and application by bankers.